-- Work with others acting as a point of contact for outside agencies about safeguarding. - Support and advise other staff in making referrals to other agencies. - When required, liaise with the case manager and the Local Authority Designated Officer (LADO) in relation to child protection cases which concern a staff member. - Coordinate safeguarding training and raise awareness and understanding to the school community around policies and practice in relation to safeguarding. - Help promote educational outcomes by sharing information about vulnerable learners with relevant staff.
-This includes ensuring that staff: - know who these children are. - understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Are supported to identify the challenges that children in this group might face. - Provide additional academic support or make reasonable adjustments to help children who have or have had a social worker to reach their potential. - Ensure the successful transfer of the Safeguarding/Child Protection File when a learner moves on to a new setting within 5 days for in year transfer or the first 5 days of the start of a new term. - Ensure appropriate safeguarding cover and availability during term time/ any out of hours/out of term activities managed by the school.
+- Work with others acting as a point of contact for outside agencies with regard to safeguarding. - Support and advise other staff in making referrals to other agencies - When required, liaise with the case manager and the Local Authority Designated Officer (LADO) in relation to child protection cases which concern a staff member. - Coordinate safeguarding training and raise awareness and understanding to the school community around policies and practice in relation to safeguarding

+- Help promote educational outcomes by sharing information about vulnerable learners with relevant staff.
+This includes ensuring that staff: - know who these children are, - understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; - are supported to identify the challenges that children in this group might face - Provide additional academic support or make reasonable adjustments to help children who have or have had a social worker to reach their potential. - Ensure the successful transfer of the Safeguarding/Child Protection File when a learner moves on to a new setting within 5 days for in year transfer or the first 5 days of the start of a new term. - Ensure appropriate safeguarding cover and availability during term time/ any out of hours/out of term activities managed by the school. - DSLs will inform the headteacher/principal of enquiries under s.47 of the Children Act 1989 and any police investigations.
+This includes the need to be aware of the requirement for children to have an Appropriate Adult.
+Further information can be found in the Statutory guidance PACE Code C 2019.